With Medijump you can browse 11 facilities offering 11 different types of Ophthalmology procedures in Mexico.

 Clínica San Juan, located in Diego Rivera, Tijuana, Mexico offers patients Glaucoma Treatment procedures among its total of 31 available procedures, across 11 different specialties.
 Currently, there's no pricing information for Glaucoma Treatment procedures at Clínica San Juan, as all prices are available on request only, whilst the national average price is approximately $2,360.
 There are many specialists available at the Hospital, with 10 in total, and they are accredited by AMCPER - Asociación Mexicana de Cirugía Plástica, Estética y Reconstructiva

-Ophtalmology Consulting Room, can be found in Alvaro Obregon, Mexico City, Mexico and offers its patients Laser Eye Surgery (LASIK) procedures as well as 1 other procedures, across 1 different procedure categories.
-The price of a Laser Eye Surgery (LASIK) procedure starts from just Price on request, and the average price is around $1,299.
-Many medical professionals work at the Hospital, with 4 in total, and Ophtalmology Consulting Room is not accredited by any recognised accreditations institutions.
+Ophtalmology Consulting Room, located in Alvaro Obregon, Mexico City, Mexico offers patients Laser Eye Surgery (LASIK) procedures among its total of 1 available procedures, across 1 different specialties.
+The cost of a Laser Eye Surgery (LASIK) procedure starts from Price on request, whilst the national average price is approximately $1,299.
+There are many specialists available at the Hospital, with 4 in total, and they are not accredited by any recognized accreditations institutes

 Okumed, located in Calle Ecuador, Monterrey, Mexico offers patients Laser Eye Surgery (LASIK) procedures among its total of 2 available procedures, across 1 different specialties.
 Currently, there's no pricing information for Laser Eye Surgery (LASIK) procedures at Okumed, as all prices are available on request only, whilst the national average price is approximately $1,299.
 All procedures and treatments are undertaken by the lead specialist at the Hospital, and they have multiple recognized accreditations, including: European Journal of OphthalmologyJCRS - Journal of Cataract and Refractive SurgeryCornea SocietyAPAO - Asia Pacific Academy of OphthalmologyAAO - American Academy of Ophthalmology